Living in Atlanta, Georgia

 World's busiest airport & regional transit hub

-Neighborhoods
+Atlanta Neighborhoods

-Intown Districts & Where People Live
+Best Atlanta Neighborhoods: Intown Districts & Where People Live

-Homebuyers and renters often explore:
+Homebuyers and renters exploring Atlanta neighborhoods often start with:

 • Midtown & Downtown – High-rises, nightlife, major arts & business hubs.